DataDog/dd-sdk-android/dd-sdk-android/README.md

 ### Logger Initialization

-You can create a `Logger` instance using the dedicated builder, as follow:
+You can create a `Logger` instance using the dedicated builder, as follows:

 ```kotlin
     logger = Logger.Builder()